alkishir/AIULEC/README.md

 > This corpus is primarily for research and educational use.

+## 📄 Related Publication

+If you would like to learn more about the design, methodology, and analysis behind AIULEC, please refer to the following paper:

+> AIULEC: Building a Learner Corpus of English at Alasmarya Islamic University

 ## 📖 Citation

 If you use this corpus in your research or publication, please cite:

 > Alkishir, E. (2025).
 AIULEC: Alasmarya Islamic University Learner English Corpus.
-[GitHub link or DOI]_

 ## 📩 Contact